Role in the Pharmacy

 Certification is the process by which a non-governmental association or agency grants recognition to an individual who has met predetermined qualifications specified by that association or agency.
 The PTCE is recognized in all 50 states even though regulations to work as a pharmacy technician vary from state to state.
 Contact your State Board of Pharmacy for more information.
 The National Association of Boards of Pharmacy is an additional resource.

 Pharmacy technician wages are often dependent on experience, qualifications, work environment, geographic location and employer.
-According to the Bureau of Labor and Statistics (BLS) Occupational Outlook Handbook 2012 Edition, the median hourly wage of pharmacy technicians in May 2012 was $14.10, and the annual median pay was $29,320.
-The lowest 10% earned less than $20,580, and the highest 10% earned more than $42,400.
+According to the Bureau of Labor and Statistics (BLS) Occupational Outlook Handbook 2014 Edition, the median hourly wage of pharmacy technicians in May 2014 was $14.33, and the annual median pay was $29,810.

 The American Association of Pharmacy Technicians (AAPT) and the National Association of Pharmacy Technicians (NPTA) have developed free Career Centers to assist pharmacy technicians in their job search.
 The Career Centers are available to both job seekers and employers.